About the Hixon Center

 The Hixon Center for Sustainable Environmental Design is dedicated to promoting sustainability at Harvey Mudd College through science-based inquiry in research and pedagogy, active participation in local community actions, and meaningful engagement at the global level.

-The Hixon Center’s mission is achieved and upheld through achievement and action in three principle areas: research, pedagogy, and campus sustainability.
+The Hixon Center’s mission is achieved and upheld through actions and solutions in three principle areas: research, pedagogy, and campus and community sustainability.

 The Hixon Center works under the guiding principle of “learning by doing” and the belief that “there is no substitute for knowledge” (W. Edwards Deming).
 Finding solutions to man-made environmental problems is an inherently trans-disciplinary and community-oriented challenge.
 The Center’s research and initiatives are, therefore, closely linked to local representations of sustainability challenges that scale up to the global level such as ecosystem resilience, energy systems, mobility, water resource management and climate change.

 Harvey Mudd College is nationally recognized as a leader in STEM education.
 In particular, the College combines rigorous training in engineering, the natural sciences, mathematics and computer science with a solid foundation in the humanities and the social sciences to educate the next generation of leaders in their fields who fully understand the impact of their work on society.
 The Hixon Center was established to support this mission and works to offer a range of educational, research and practical opportunities in the environmental sciences, natural resource management and conservation.